Akshara2453/adaptiveChess/README.md

 # adaptiveChess

-this is a reinforcement+stockfish chess website (under progress)
+this is a reinforcement+stockfish chess website

 Frontend Module Descriptions (public/js/)